Aerobird98/limen/README.md

 ### Input & Output

 Behold an ASCII table.
-It contains all the possible values and characters that could exist in Brainfuck.
+It contains all the possible values and their corresponding characters that could exist in Brainfuck.

 | value | character | value | character | value | character | value | character |
 | ----- | --------- | ----- | --------- | ----- | --------- | ----- | --------- |